 Wellington International Airport

-The Rugby World Cup hosted by New Zealand in 2011 meant that Wellington International Airport was upgraded in time for the event.
-Situated in Rongotai suburb, a short drive from central Wellington, the airport is a great introduction to New Zealand as it showcases sweeping views of the Cook Strait, which separates the North and South Islands.
+The Rugby World Cup was hosted by New Zealand in 2011, and Wellington International Airport was upgraded in time for the event.
+It is situated in Rongotai suburb, a short drive from central Wellington.
+The airport is a great introduction to New Zealand as it showcases sweeping views of the Cook Strait, which separates the North and South Islands.

-While Wellington International Airport is the third busiest airport in New Zealand, only three international carriers offer flights to the airport.
+While Wellington International Airport is the third busiest airport in New Zealand, very few international carriers offer flights to the airport.
 However, many domestic carriers connect the airport to most other airports in New Zealand, including Christchurch and Auckland.
 The airport itself is well connected to the rest of Wellington by the city's efficient public bus network.

 The airport is situated five miles (8km) east of Wellington.

 The Stagecoach Flyer bus services tourists between the airport and the city.
 Shuttle services and taxis all go to the city centre.

 Local time is GMT +12 (GMT +13 from the last Sunday in October to the last Sunday in March).